dsoto/GHTC-2014/paper/paper.md

   rate?
 - figure that demonstrates quartiles of income and purchasing power
 - map space of available loan terms

-## Results
-- which investments result in net increase in income

 ## Discussion
 - Financing is not available over the lifetime of the battery